Talend/PublicWorkshops/PipelineDesignerTwitter/Readme.md

 ### - Step 7: Avro Schema

-The messages sent by the producer of tweeter are formatted in Avro.
+The messages sent by the producer of tweeter feeds are formatted in Avro.
 The schema used is:

 ```json
 {